Hold On (Justin Bieber song): Composition and lyrics

 "Hold On" is a mid-tempo synth-pop song that contains a driving pop rock beat and new wave elements.
 The song is set in the key of C♯ minor.
 Chris DeVille from Stereogum wrote that the song "delve[s] into the synth-powered side of '80s rock".
 The song's two verses have light synths laid down before eventually transitioning to a punchy chorus where the music drops and the percussion takes over, all layering under Bieber's vocals.
 Roisin O'Connor of The Independent stated that the song's synths faintly recall Alphaville's "Forever Young", while its bassline is in the style of Fleetwood Mac.
 "Hold On" is about keeping faith during difficult and challenging times, with lyrics touching on Bieber's struggles with the spotlight over the years.
 In the chorus, Bieber promises that "Heaven is a place not too far away" and admits to "know[ing] how it feels to be someone who loses their way".
 Rachel Simon, writing for NBC Think, opined that on the track, Bieber "offers himself up as an example of how people can change for the better" and "act[s] as the support system his younger self wasn't lucky enough to have".

 Commercial performance

 "Hold On" debuted at number seven on the Canadian Hot 100 issued for March 20, 2021.
 The song peaked at number four in its third week on the chart.
 On the US Billboard Hot 100, it reached number 20.
 "Hold On" charted at number 10 on the UK Singles Chart.
-In Australia, the song peaked at number six and went Platinum.
+In Australia, the song peaked at number six and went triple Platinum.
 It reached number seven in New Zealand.
 "Hold On" peaked within the top 10 of national record charts, at number two in Denmark, number six in Malaysia, Singapore, number seven in Norway, number eight in Ireland, and number nine in Belgium, the Netherlands.